Sustainability Science and Practice FAQsS

 Who is the Sustainability Science and Practice program for?
 Is it designed for students with a background in natural sciences, or is it also appropriate for engineers, social scientists, or humanists?

 The program is designed for and welcoming of Stanford undergraduate students of all backgrounds.
 We use the term “science” in the title of the program in an inclusive manner that encompasses natural sciences, social sciences, humanities, and engineering.
 Knowledge from all these areas is crucial to understanding and addressing sustainability challenges.
 The program is suitable for anyone keen to learn how to approach 21st-century challenges from an interdisciplinary and systems perspective and to develop mindsets and skills for leading change.

-How does someone get an MS vs. an MA (or vice versa)?
+How does a student earn an M.S. vs. an M.A. (or vice versa)?

 How do prospective students choose/find an advisor?